Iêda Maria Vargas

 Vargas and Florida governor C. Farris Bryant at 1963 National Governor's Conference.

-Iêda Maria Brutto Vargas (born December 31, 1944) is a Brazilian actress and beauty queen who was crowned Miss Universe in Miami Beach, Florida in 1963.
+Iêda Maria Brutto Vargas (December 31, 1944 – December 22, 2025) was a Brazilian actress and beauty queen who was crowned Miss Universe in Miami Beach, Florida in 1963.
 Previously, she was Miss Brazil and was crowned by Maria Olívia Rebouças.
 She was the first person from her country to win a major international beauty pageant.
-Vargas is a native of Rio Grande do Sul.
+Vargas was a native of Rio Grande do Sul.
 During her term she opened the Capital Plaza Mall in Landover Hills, Maryland, a suburb of Washington, D.C.

+Iêda Maria Vargas died in Gramado, Rio Grande do Sul, Brazil on December 22, 2025 at the age of 80.